Which skin care products should young girls use? Dermatologists recommend this simple routine - WTOP News

 Signs of an allergic reaction can range from redness, itchiness, flaking of skin, burning or stinging to patches of tiny bumps.

-“Those are all signs to stop using a product,” says Dr. Carli Whittington, a dermatologist at the University of Indiana School of Medicine.
+“Those are all signs to stop using a product,” says Dr. Carli Whittington, a dermatologist at Indiana University School of Medicine.
 Continuing use of products that cause irritation can lead to more severe skin damage.

 Often, kids don’t realize that trendy products they are using contain harmful ingredients.